Post-Baccalaureate Program: MS in Medical Physiology

 Description of the Curriculum

 Medical Physiology: The core of the curriculum is a total of 20 hours of basic physiology.
 The sequential Medical Physiology I and II courses (PHOL 481 and 482) begin with the study of the physiology of cells and molecules.
 This first block of the course includes lectures on the basic structure and properties of proteins and nucleic acids, membrane physiology, cell signaling, and the physiology of skeletal, cardiac, and smooth muscles.
 The courses then go into a detailed analysis of the various organ systems: the nervous system, the cardiovascular system, the blood components, the urinary system, the respiratory system, the gastrointestinal system, the endocrine system (including bone structure, function and metabolism), and finally the reproductive system.
 The last part of this course focuses on applying organ system physiology to the physiology of everyday life: metabolism, regulation of body temperature, exercise physiology and sports science, environmental physiology, and aging.
-Thomas M. Nosek, Ph.D. is the course director for these two courses.
+Andrea Romani, MD, Ph.D. is the course director for these two courses.

 Translational Physiology: Concurrent with the two Medical Physiology courses, the two Translational Physiology courses (PHOL 483 and 484) explore examples of how the latest basic research in physiology and biophysics is applied to the treatment of human disease.
 For example, while studying the basic principles of cardiovascular physiology the students will simultaneously address how these principles apply to treat/cure human cardiovascular disorders such as congestive heart failure, coronary artery disease, high blood pressure, etc. These courses are designed to increase student awareness of the importance of understanding the physiology of an organ system in sufficient detail to be able to correct problems arising from the defective functioning of a given system.
 Julian E. Stelzer, PhD is the director of these two courses.
 Dr. Boron is the Chairman of the Department of Physiology and Biophysics and co-editor of the textbook that will be used for the Medical Physiology and Translational Physiology courses: Medical Physiology: A Cellular and Molecular Approach.
-A brief syllabus for each of these 15 week courses is found in Appendix E.
+A brief syllabus for each of these 15 week courses is found in Appendix A.

 *Textbook for these courses is: Medical Physiology: A Cellular and Molecular Approach by Walter F. Boron and Emile L. Boulpaep.

-Elective Areas of Concentration: By the last day of April each year, students may apply for an area of concentration and are evaluated by the MS in Medical Physiology Administration Committee the first week in May.
+Elective Areas of Concentration: By the first day of May each year, students may apply for an area of concentration and are evaluated by the MS in Medical Physiology Administration Committee the first week in May.
 The degree will officially remain "MS in Medical Physiology" but students can indicate, and the MS in Medical Physiology Administration Committee will acknowledge in all correspondence and letters of recommendation, that the student has completed an Area of Concentration.
 Current Areas of Concentrations include